jingwen-z/jingwen-z.github.io/_posts/2021-01-02-second-hand-apartments-transactions-in-paris-1420.md

   src="{{ site.baseurl }}/images/20210102-quotepart-piece-number.png"/>
 </p>

-I classed older apartments into 5 groups in terms of piece's number: T1, which means one-room apartment with around 23 m2; T2, which means two-room apartment with around 40 m2; T3 presents three-room apartment around 63 m2; T4 are four-room apartments nearly 93 m2; T5 are five-room apartments with larger area about 147 m2.
+I classed second-hand apartments into 5 groups in terms of piece's number: T1, which means one-room apartment with around 23 m2; T2, which means two-room apartment with around 40 m2; T3 presents three-room apartment around 63 m2; T4 are four-room apartments nearly 93 m2; T5 are five-room apartments with a larger area of about 147 m2.
 This donut chart describes the quote-part of different pieces' apartment among the transactions.
 T1 and T2 hold 60% transactions, 22% transactions sold T3 apartments, other purchases are for larger apartments.
 Let's go further on the details.